Walk With Me

 Location

 Walk With Me programs take place in the mountains, lakes, and forests of the West Kootenays.
 Throughout the year we will visit a variety of different locations.
+If you have a suggestion for a trip in your area, we would love to hear it!

 Health and Fitness